Chart Color Schemes

 Sunnybank Hills's population is slightly younger than the national pattern

-Sunnybank Hills has a median age of 37 years, nearly matching Greater Brisbane's average of 36 and close to Australia's median of 38.
-Compared to Greater Brisbane, Sunnybank Hills has a higher percentage of residents aged 65-74 (9.8%) but fewer residents aged 45-54 (10.9%).
+Sunnybank Hills's median age is nearly 37 years, close to Greater Brisbane's average of 36 and Australia's median of 38.
+Compared to Greater Brisbane, Sunnybank Hills has a higher proportion of residents aged 65-74 (9.8%) but fewer residents aged 45-54 (10.9%).
 Between the 2021 Census and now, the population aged 15-24 has grown from 11.9% to 13.3%, while the 0-4 age group has declined from 5.8% to 4.9%.
-By 2041, demographic modeling suggests Sunnybank Hills' age profile will change significantly.
+By 2041, demographic modeling suggests Sunnybank Hills's age profile will change significantly.
 The 75-84 cohort is projected to grow by 61%, adding 738 residents to reach 1,946.
 Residents aged 65 and above are expected to drive 65% of population growth, reflecting demographic aging trends.
-Conversely, the 0-4 and 5-14 age groups are anticipated to experience population declines.
+Conversely, the 0-4 and 5-14 age groups are projected to experience population declines.